At the Canadiens’ rookie camp: From ambidextrous centers to face-offs, and more

 During the rookie tournament the Canadiens played in last weekend, every time right-hander Beck found himself in the left circle for a face-off, he turned his hands over his stick and made the face-off. on the left side.
 And he did pretty well.

-Mysak and Beck spent time over the weekend discussing the nuances of this new way of playing face-offs, an aspect that could help make them much more versatile centers in the NHL if they ever succeed. to master this technique.
+Mysak and Beck spent time over the weekend discussing the nuances of this new way of playing face-offs, an aspect that might help make them much more versatile centers in the NHL if they ever succeed. to master this technique.

 “I kind of stole it from him, and it’s kind of handy to have him here so I can learn from him,” Beck said.
 It’s worked well for me so far. »